William & Clara Lemberg found Lemberg Electric

 Gerald Lemberg retires and the company is sold to Ronald Maassen, Joseph Bubacy and Thomas Perra who create the Employee Stock Ownership Plan (ESOP).

-Lemberg takes on a new market with the creation of a sign division.
+Lemberg takes on a new market with the creation of a sign department.
 Shell Oil is its first customer.

 1995 - 1997